pnitijarasrat/note/ibm/tech/DemandMonitoringSystem.md

 - {"day" , "A", "B", "C", "D", etc}

+## Hierarchy

+- Get demand every day ( in ibm ) and cache it every get call
+- Pass all demand via props ( to monitor and data pages )

 ## Page

 - Monitor Page ( show demand of each branch )